ISO Services questions

 Exceptions are allowed only if the system cannot be upgraded and depending on the data classification level and the amount of data of that type.
 Submit your security exception request by November 1, 2019, to allow time to implement mitigations needed before End of Life.

-Mar.
-1, 2020 - The Information Security Office will begin blocking all Windows 7 devices seen on the campus network.
+- Mar.
+1, 2020 - ISO blocks Windows 7 devices seen on the campus network

 If the computer is managed by ITCS: Submit a ticket: https://sharedservices.berkeley.edu/it/(link is external)